 Also.
 Breastfeeding is hard and stressful at first, so I’d pay someone to come over and give me words of encouragement.
 To have the NHS offer that for free?
 You get on board with this, America.
 All moms deserve it.

-take an NCT class // Everyone told us to sign up for an antenatal NCT class, but they left out one fact: these classes are solely for making local friends, not for learning invaluable information.
+Everyone told us to sign up for an antenatal NCT class, but they left out one fact: these classes are solely for making local friends, not for learning invaluable information about pregnancy, birth, and, you know, taking care of a baby.
 As soon as we got that idea in our heads, we enjoyed it MUCH more.

 The plus side?
-It’s great to have a group of new parents all going through the same thing as us, at the same time.
+It’s great to have a group of new parents all going through pregnancy at the same time as us.
 Plus, our whatsapp group chats are FAR more insightful and helpful than Dr. Google.

 …who I’m also not allowed to consult anymore anyway, so whatever.

 It’s true that babies don’t need much when you first bring them home — but that doesn’t mean it’s not really fun to buy everything in miniature!
 Our main issue was that we didn’t know where to go for the essentials, like a crib and a stroller (or a cot and a pram, as the mummies say).

 Here’s where we spent most of our sterling on lazy baby: